Nicklas-Holmqvist/dantes-todo/README.md

 # Homework TodoList for kids

-### What it is
+## What it is

-We had as a shool work in the class Dynamic webdevelop to create a basic API with CRUD as base, create, read, update and delete.
+We had as a small 2 week school work in the class Dynamic webdeveloping to create a basic API with CRUD as base, create, read, update and delete.
-My small webapp that I created is a homework todo for kids.
+My small webapp that I created is a homework todo-list for kids.
 You can view all, add, change, delete and delete all in this webapp.

 We had the option to create one more GET endpoint.
 So I created an GET that sorts out the homeworks that has to be done first, the closest date.